Introduction to Continuous Integration with Xamarin

 - TFS is designed for on-premises Windows servers and accessed through a local network or a VPN connection to that network.
 Its primary advantage is that you fully control the configuration of the build servers and can install whatever additional software or services are needed.
 TFS has a free entry-level Express edition for small teams.

 Both TFS and VSTS are tightly integrated with Visual Studio and allow developers to perform many version control and CI tasks from within the comfort of a single IDE.
 The Team Explorer Everywhere plugin for Eclipse (see below) is also available.
-Xamarin Studio does not offer any support for TFS or VSTS.
+Visual Studio for Mac does not offer any support for TFS or VSTS.

 Visual Studio Team Service's build system has direct support for Xamarin projects, within which you create a build definition for each platform you wish to target (Android, iOS, and Windows).
 The appropriate Xamarin license is needed for each build definition.
 It's also possible to connect a local, Xamarin-capable TFS build server to Visual Studio Team Services for this purpose.
 With this setup, builds that are queued to VSTS will be delegated to the local server.
 For details, refer to Deploy and configure a build server.
 Alternately, you can use another build tool such as Jenkins or Team City.